CloudLabsAI-Azure/AVW-Arc-enabled-dataservices/Instructions/deploy-AzureArc-postgres.md

    - Username: postgres
    - Password:
      ```
-     Password.1!!
+     Password.!!1
      ```
    - Tick "Save Password?" field

    ![](./images/pg-add-arc-db02.png "")

-1. After you click on Save, you will be connected to the server.
+1. After you click on **Save**, you will be connected to the server.

    ![](images/arcpostgres-conn-server.png "")